Apr 28, 2025

 Table of contents

-Electric vehicles receive plenty of attention these days, and for good reason.
-With greater public concern about the environment, EVs are expected to make up more than 50% of global car sales by 2030.1
+With most Americans supporting steps to protect the environment, electric vehicles receive plenty of attention these days, and for good reason.
+EVs are expected to make up more than 50% of global car sales by 2035.1

-Although purchasing a new EV may set you back more than a comparable gas-powered car, the price gap is narrowing.
-In fact, the average price of an EV fell nearly $15,000 through 2023.
+Although purchasing a new EV may set you back more than a comparable gas-powered car would, the price gap is narrowing.
+In fact, the average price of an EV has fallen 25% since 2018.

 Are tax credits available for EV purchases?

 To add to the savings, EV tax credits and rebates may also be available from federal and state agencies for many models of cars, depending on the type of vehicle, your income, and where you live.
-New EVs purchased in 2023 or after may be eligible for a federal income tax credit of up to $7,500, and for the first time, used EVs might be eligible for a $4,000 credit.4
+New EVs purchased in 2023 or after may be eligible for a federal income tax credit of up to $7,500.4 Used EVs might be eligible for a tax credit of up to $4,000.5

-Additionally, new rules from the U.S Department of the Treasury will now allow participating auto dealers to provide the tax credit directly to consumers at the point of sale, making savings more immediate.5 Many states also offer their own tax incentives and rebates.
-Be sure to double check with your tax professional.
+Additionally, new rules from the U.S. Department of the Treasury will now allow participating auto dealers to provide the tax credit directly to consumers at the point of sale, making savings more immediate.6 Many states also offer their own tax incentives and rebates.
+Be sure to double-check with your tax professional.

 What are the benefits of electric cars?

-Benefits for EVs range from saving money on gas and maintenance and reducing your carbon footprint, to the convenience of powering up your vehicle at home.
+The benefits of EVs range from saving money on gas and maintenance and reducing your carbon footprint to the convenience of powering up your vehicle at home.

-With more electric cars on the road these days, it may be easier to find information from various sources on the pros and cons of EVs to help you make your decision when shopping for a new car.
-You can now also choose an EV from almost every class of vehicle whether you’re looking for a subcompact, an SUV, a luxury sedan, or even a truck.
+With more electric cars on the road these days, it may be easier to find information from various sources on the pros and cons of EVs.
+This might help you make your decision when shopping for a new car.
+You can now also choose an EV from almost every class of vehicle, whether you’re looking for a subcompact, an SUV, a luxury sedan, or even a truck.

-For many, the most compelling benefit is the amount of money that won’t be spent at the pump, especially if the vehicle is charged at home.
-For example, Derrick said the Gooch family was spending $300–$350 each month on gas for Trisha’s daily commute.
+For many, the most compelling benefit may be the amount of money that won’t be spent at the pump, especially if the vehicle is charged at home.
+For example, Gooch said his family was spending $300–$350 each month on gas for Trisha’s daily commute.
 Since buying a second EV to replace her gas-powered car, they’re now saving up to $250 per month, even as their monthly electric bill increased $75–$100 to charge the two cars.

-Such cost savings are largely based on the fact that EVs are 2.6–4.8 times more efficient per mile than gas-powered engines, according to government data.6
+Such cost savings are largely based on the fact that EVs are about 4.4 times more efficient than gas-powered engines, according to government data.7

-This kind of reduction in your monthly spending might go a long way towards reducing your expenses and helping you reach financial goals, so it’s definitely worth considering.
+This kind of reduction in your monthly spending might go a long way toward reducing your expenses and helping you reach financial goals, so it’s definitely worth considering.

 Are EVs really better for the environment?

-An EV’s carbon footprint is typically smaller over its lifetime than that of a gas-powered car, even when including the electricity used for charging and battery manufacturing.7
+An EV’s carbon footprint is typically smaller over its lifetime than that of a gas-powered car, even when including the electricity used for charging and battery manufacturing.8

 As more people and businesses become interested in pursuing renewable energy sources like wind and solar, these alternatives will make up an increasing share of the electric power–generation grid, adding yet another layer of assurance for green-minded EV drivers looking to charge up.